-B.1 The power to issue a PCN lies in Section 171C of the Town & Country Planning Act 1990 (as amended).
+B.1 The power to issue a PCN lies in Section 171C of the Town and Country Planning Act 1990 (as amended).
 This seeks to establish what is happening on a site and who is responsible.
-It is intended to act as an information gathering tool.
-The notice requires details and information on an alleged breach of planning control to be submitted to the LPA to clarify whether a breach has occurred.
+It is intended to act as an information gathering tool and does not necessarily mean that a breach of planning control has occurred or that further action will follow.
+The notice requires details and information on an alleged breach of planning control to be submitted to the Council to clarify whether a breach has occurred.
 Failure to respond within 21 days, or submission of false or misleading information may result in prosecution in the Magistrates Court and a potential fine.